alishasrivas/Coordin8/team/m2/features.md

 ## Profile Settings

 This feature will allow the user to edit/update their profile settings.
-The user can set their name, email, primary time zone, secondary time zone, notification preferences (emails or no emails), and calendar integration (user can attach their preferred external calendar to this app - for example, Google Calendar).
+The user can set their name, email, primary time zone, secondary time zone, and notification preferences (emails or no emails).

 ### Personal Information Form

+This feature will allow users to enter their personal information (name, email).

 **Size**: small

 **Points**: 1